samcarey/bad-spaceship/README.md

 - Sniping while strafing.
   It's just not a thing.
   Keeping your upper body perfectly stable while your feet wildly move you back and forth in random directions?
-  Moves like that would make Micahel Jackson jealous.
+  Moves like that would make Michael Jackson jealous.
   Instead, player movement is goverened by the laws of physics! 🤯
 - Memorizing maps and then camping in all the cheap spots.
   We all do it,